clairecda/FASTR_R_codes/module_1_documentation.md

 - The volume is greater than or equal to the median **AND**
 - The volume is not missing **AND**
 - The volume is greater than 100.
 #### Detailed analysis steps
 This analysis is designed to detect and correct outliers in service volume data reported by health facilities.
 The code applies multiple methods to identify outliers, including the calculation of the Median Absolute Deviation (MAD) and the proportion of total service volume reported in a given time period.
-There are X main steps in this process:

-(insert here steps -cb)
+The process consists of four key steps:
+**Step 1: Calculation of Median volume**
+- For each health facility and service indicator, the median service volume is computed using all available data points.
+**Step 2: Computation of median absolute deviation (MAD) and outlier identification**
+- The MAD is calculated for each facility-indicator combination, considering only values equal to or above the median.
+- The residual between the observed count and the median is divided by the MAD to generate a standardized residual.
+- An observation is flagged as an outlier if its MAD residual exceeds a predefined threshold (`MADS`).
+The MADS parameter, which determines the number of MADs required for an observation to be classified as an outlier, can be adjusted through the user interface (UI).
+**Step 3: Calculation of proportional contribution and outlier flagging**
+- The proportional contribution of each facility’s reported count to the total count for a given indicator and year is computed.
+- Any observation exceeding a predefined proportion threshold (`OUTLIER_PROPORTION_THRESHOLD`, default: 0.8) is flagged as a potential outlier.
+This threshold can be modified through the UI to fine-tune outlier detection sensitivity.
+**Step 4: Combining outlier flags and preparing data output**
+- The final outlier flag is determined by combining MAD-based and proportional contribution-based outlier flags.
+- An observation is classified as an outlier if it is flagged by either method and its count exceeds a specified threshold (`MINIMUM_COUNT_THRESHOLD`, default: 100).
+The `MINIMUM_COUNT_THRESHOLD` ensures that only facilities with a sufficiently large volume are considered for outlier detection, avoiding excessive flagging of small counts.
+This parameter is also adjustable in the UI.
+- The final dataset is prepared with relevant columns, including facility identifiers, geographic details, indicator IDs, time variables, and outlier-related metrics.

 ### Statistical notes
 #### How is a median absolute deviation (MAD) calculated ?
-- Compute the median: Find the median of the dataset.
+- Compute the median: find the median of the dataset.
-- Calculate absolute deviations: Subtract the median from each data point to get the absolute deviations (i.e., take the absolute value of the difference between each data point and the median).
+- Calculate absolute deviations: subtract the median from each data point to get the absolute deviations (i.e., take the absolute value of the difference between each data point and the median).
-- Find the median of absolute deviations: Calculate the median of these absolute deviations.
+- Find the median of absolute deviations: calculate the median of these absolute deviations.
 - To determine the degree of outlier, calculate the median average absolute deviation residuals:
 $$\frac{\text{(abs(volume - median volume))}}{\text{MAD}}$$